vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 __Troubleshooting__:

-A Pod goes through various [lifecyle phases](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) before it enters the `Running` phase.
+A Pod goes through various [lifecycle phases](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) before it enters the `Running` phase.
 You can use the following command to watch the rollout status of the `external-dns` Deployment:

 ```bash
 kubectl -n kubeprod rollout status deployments external-dns